 A DfE spokeswoman said: "We are very pleased that the court has recognised that the consultation and the secretary of state's decision were undertaken fairly and lawfully."

-The new academy will be run by an education charity, the Harris Federation.'No confidence'
+The new academy will be run by an education charity, the Harris Federation.

 The High Court judge said it was clear from Education Secretary Michael Gove's letter giving his decision that he "simply had no confidence" that the school, run by Haringey Council, would substantially improve.

 The letter stated that Mr Gove "believed firmly" that if Downhills were to become an academy its performance would improve.

 Given the school's years of "egregious" performance, the education secretary's decision seemed rational and one which he was entitled to take, the judge said.

 The DfE spokeswoman said: "Downhills has been under-performing for several years.

 "Ofsted found that the school had failed to give its pupils an acceptable standard of education and that those responsible for leading, managing and governing the school hadn't demonstrated the capacity to secure the improvement necessary.